techery/presenta/README.md

 ## What's this for?
 Mortar and flow together provide a good way to follow MVP pattern and get rid of [lol-cycle with Fragments uglyness](https://corner.squareup.com/2014/10/advocating-against-android-fragments.html).
-Nevertheless it's a little boilerplate to create a single Screen:
+Nevertheless it adds some boilerplate to create a single Screen:

 1. Create `Path` class;
 2. Create inner-class `@module` (for Dagger 1) or `@component` + `@module` (for Dagger 2) to provide view with presenter;
 3. Inject `Presenter` into the `View`.

-`Mortar` already gives easy way to provide view with presenter via scoped context, and step 2 is odd in most cases – that's what `Presenta` for. `Presenta` uses basic `mortar + flow` example with extra extra notation to skip `Dagger` in the middle of `preseter-view` injection.
+`Mortar` already gives a way to provide view with presenter via scoped context, and step 2 is odd in most cases – that's what `Presenta` for. `Presenta` uses basic `mortar + flow` example with extra extra annotation to skip `Dagger` in the middle of `preseter-view` injection.

 ## Getting started
 *Workflow is identical to mortar-sapmle:*